-The group is taken to the pit on Jabba's sail barge fleet and prepared for execution: Luke is the first, pushed out onto a thin plank over the pit.
-Luke gives R2 a short salute and a small object, Luke's new lightsaber, is launched into his hand.
+The group is taken to the pit on Jabba's sail barge fleet, and Jabba sadistically attempts to draw out the spectacle by inviting them to grovel for their lives.
+Han and Chewbacca refuse, but Luke calmly notes to the gangster that he is about to pay dearly for his arrogance to Jabba's scoffing amusement.
+The group is prepared for execution: Luke is the first, pushed out onto a thin plank over the pit.
+Luke gives R2 a short salute and drops off the plank, only to spin and grab the plank to launch himself back on board.
+At that moment, R2 catapults a small object, Luke's new lightsaber, to the Jedi's hand.
 A battle erupts, with Luke steadily taking the fight to Jabba's men.
 During the battle, Leia strangles Jabba with the chain around her neck and with R2-D2's help escapes from her bonds.
 Solo accidentally knocks Boba Fett (Jeremy Bulloch

 ) into the sarlacc pit.
 Lando is also thrown off one of the skiffs, hanging by a few cables until he's rescued from the sarlacc itself by Han and Chewbacca.
 Luke, having fought his way onto Jabba's sail barge, has the escaping Leia aim the deck cannon at the vehicle and sets it on automatic fire; the sail barge soon blows apart.
 Our heroes manage to escape before it explodes, retrieve R2 and C-3PO and zip off into the desert.
 Luke flies off Tatooine in his X-Wing fighter and the rest of the band fly away in the Millennium Falcon to rendezvous with the Rebel fleet near Sullust.